Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 Upon successful unlock of the technology, the item will be sent to its home world.

-## When the player receives an item, what happens?
+## When the pioneer receives an item, what happens?

 When the player receives a technology, it is instantly unlocked and able to be crafted or constructed.
 A message will appear in the chat to notify the player,